SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 * `constructRadauIA5` - The 5th order RadauIA
 * `constructRadauIIA3` - The 3rd order RadauIIA
 * `constructRadauIIA5` - The 5th order RadauIIA

-## Analysis of Methods

-For an in-depth walkthrough of the various method pros/cons, see [notes on algorithms](http://juliadiffeq.github.io/DifferentialEquations.jl/latest/internals/notes_on_algorithms.html)